-(c) Prepaid Costs-Delta Conveyance Project
+(c) Delta Conveyance Project

 The Board approved a 47.2 percent funding commitment for planning and pre-construction costs for the Delta Conveyance Project on December 18, 2020.
-Total prepaid costs for the Delta Conveyance Project as of December 31, 2024 and 2023 are \$160.6 million and \$149.0 million, respectively.
+On December 10, 2024, the Board approved entering an amendment to the DCP funding agreement to pay Metropolitan's share of the \$300.0 million estimated costs to conduct further design, engineering, pre-construction geotechnical soil explorations and permitting in calendar years 2026-2027 Total advanced funding for the Delta Conveyance Project as of March 31, 2025 and 2024 are \$160.6 million and \$149.0 million, respectively.

-(d) Prepaid Costs-California WaterFix
+(d) California WaterFix

 In fiscal year 2019, Metropolitan disbursed a total of \$41.5 million to DWR for preconstruction planning costs of the CWF in accordance with the advance funding agreement entered into in August 2018.
 The \$41.5 million was Metropolitan's share (31 percent) of the funding and DWR intends to refund Metropolitan for funds advanced through this agreement through bond financing actions.
 However, as a result of the shift to a single tunnel project and DWR's withdrawal of approval of the CWF Project as well as the rescission of other permitting applications, see Note 6(b), Metropolitan requested, on June 27, 2019, that DWR return its contributions that have not been spent as of May 2, 2019.
 DWR returned \$34.0 million of unspent funds and \$0.5 million of interest to Metropolitan in fiscal year 2020.
-Total advanced funds at December 31, 2024 and 2023 were \$7.5 million.
+Total advanced funding at March 31, 2025 and 2024 were \$7.5 million.